malpou/ShapeClassification/Readme.md

 ### Usage
 The Web API is hosted on `https://shapeclassification.azurewebsites.net`.

 The API has one endpoint: `/shape`.
-The endpoint accepts a `GET` request with a Query param called sides `?sides=202,205,196` (for now the endpoint only supports triangles, the endpoint could easily be extended to support quadrants as an example).
+The endpoint accepts a `GET` request with a Query param called sides `?sides=202,205,196` (for now, the endpoint only supports triangles; the endpoint could easily be extended to support quadrants, for example).

 The sides query param is a comma-separated list of integers or doubles (using `.` as a decimal separator).

-The endpoint returns a JSON response with classification of the shape, type of the shape and the sides of the requested shape.
+The endpoint returns a JSON response with the classification of the shape, the type, and the sides of the requested shape.
 ```json
 {
   "value": {